aribow627/swe2.0-workshop-code/BACKEND/1-REST/README.md

 -Code spelunking
     -What are some important information we should know?
-    -Can you identify the seed data, models, study what’s in the server, basically just familiarize yourself with the codebase.
-While you are doing that, I will be setting up the demo via vs code as it is a lot cleaner to follow on.
+    -Can you identify the seed data, seed function, models, study what’s in the server, basically familiarize yourself with the codebase.
+    -Identify how data is being seeded into our database.
+Where does this happen?
+How does this happen?

 -RESTful Lecture + DEMO
 -Exercises
 -Query String parameters - What are they?
 -Query String parameters DEMO